How to adopt a rescue dog

-Ask friends and family for recommendations and research online to ensure you pick the right centre.
+Ask friends and family for recommendations and read reviews online to ensure you pick the right centre for you.

 Once you’ve found a centre and are sure you’re ready to rehome a rescue dog, it’s important to keep asking questions to make sure you find the right dog for you and your family.

 Considering things like the age of the dog and their breed is vital to ensuring you’re able to care for them properly.

 Speak to the rehoming centre staff, who will offer advice and, having got to know the dog during their time at the centre, are in a great position to assess whether you and the dog will be a good match.